Schedule of Classes

 Where a minor is required, students should be aware of the value and necessity of choosing the minor early in their university career.
 Delaying this decision beyond the second year may mean that the student will not be able to complete the degree program in four years.

-Degree-Seeking Undecided Majors
+Degree-Seeking Exploratory Majors

 Students who seek a baccalaureate degree but have not chosen a major will be placed in the B.S.
-Undecided program and assigned an academic advisor in the Advising Assistance Center (AAC) with whom they will work closely until a major is officially declared.
+Exploratory program and assigned an academic advisor in the Advising Assistance Center (AAC) with whom they will work closely until a major is officially declared.
 Students will not be permitted to remain as B.S.
-Undecided registrants after they have completed 30 hours of undergraduate credit.
+Exploratory registrants after they have completed 30 hours of undergraduate credit.
 At that time, students will be assigned an academic advisor in the department of their declared major.

 Withdrawal and Change of Class Schedule